-Tucson Medical Center is the latest hospital in the state, and the only hospital in Southern Arizona, to collect donated umbilical cord blood in partnership with the Arizona Department of Health Services, Arizona Biomedical Research Commission and the University of Colorado Cord Blood Bank.
+Tucson Medical Center is the latest hospital in the state, and the only hospital in Southern Arizona, to collect donated umbilical cord blood in partnership with the Arizona Department of Health Services, Arizona Biomedical Research Centre and the University of Colorado Cord Blood Bank.

 The Arizona Public Cord Blood Program gives expectant parents the option of donating their baby’s umbilical cord blood to the national registry where it could save the life of someone with a life-threatening disease who needs a stem cell transplant.
 Cord blood transplants can help children and adults with life-threatening diseases such as leukemia, lymphoma or genetic diseases.
 More than 22,000 patients around the world have received transplants from donations to public cord blood banks.

 Donating cord blood does not hurt the mother or the baby.
 It does not change your labor or delivery, and donation to a public bank is free – it does not cost you anything.
 Your privacy is valued, and the names of cord blood donors are never shared.